just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Hardware-Abstractions-Logic-Gates.rst

 .. mchoice:: mcsp-2-10-7
     :random:
     :practice: T
-    :answer_a: (A) Input A must be true.
+    :answer_a:  Input A must be true.
     :feedback_a: This is correct!
-    :answer_b: (B) Input A must be false.
+    :answer_b:  Input A must be false.
     :feedback_b:
-    :answer_c: (C) Input A can be either true or false.
+    :answer_c:  Input A can be either true or false.
     :feedback_c:
-    :answer_d: (D) There is no possible value of Input A that will cause the circuit to have the output true.
+    :answer_d:  There is no possible value of Input A that will cause the circuit to have the output true.
     :feedback_d:
     :correct: a